Phazorknight/Cogito/Readme.md

 ### Doors
 I recommend just making a copy of the included Door Prefab and modifying it to fit your needs.
 But you can also set up doors yourself by creating a AnimatableBody3D with your mesh etc in it as well as a Collision shape and an AudioStreamPlayer3D.
 Make sure it is set to layer 2 so the Player Interaction raycast can pick it up.
 Then attach the **Interact_Door.gd** to your AnimatableBody3D.
+**Pro Tip:** If you want to make a door thats triggered by a different object (like a remote switch), just DON'T set it to collission layer 2.
+Instead set a reference to your door at your other object (like a press_and_hold).
+See the draw bridge in the test scene for an example.

 **Interact_Door Settings:**
 - Audio: